-Section 7.
+Section 5.
 NON-SCHOOL COMPETITION AND LOYALTY TO SCHOOL TEAM

-- A. Definition of school sports season - A school sports season shall be defined as the period beginning with the date of the school's first practice with any part of a sports squad and ending with the school's last contest, including district and state tournament contests, in that sport. - B. Definition of Organized Non-School Competition - organized non-school competition shall be defined as any game(s) which is sponsored by an individual or organization and for which any of the following have been prearranged: coach, official(s), scorer, or team membership. - C. A member of a school team is defined as a student-athlete who is listed on a freshman, junior varsity, or varsity Eligibility List who is regularly present for and/or actively participates in, all team practices and competitions. - 1) Bonafide members of a school team are prevented from missing a practice or competition to compete with an "out-of-school" team. - 2) If a conflict arises between the high school team practice/competition and an out-of-school practice/competition on the same day, the high school team practice/competition must be honored by the student-athlete.
-Priority/loyalty must be given at all times to the high school team practices and contests unless a waiver has been granted by the Principal and Athletic Director on a case-by-case basis. - 3) Student-athletes may be a member of and compete for "out-of-school" teams if the conditions set forth in #1, 2, and 3 above are met. - 4) Penalties: - a.
-Any student-athlete who is in violation shall be ineligible for the next two (2) consecutive RIIL League contests in which the student-athlete is a participant.
-This penalty is effective from the date of his/her last participation in a high school sport and may carry over to the next sports season in which s/he participates.
+- A. Definition of school sports season - A school sports season shall be defined as the period beginning with the date of the school's first practice with any part of a sports squad and ending with the school's last contest, including district and state tournament contests, in that sport. - B. Definition of Organized Non-School Competition - organized non-school competition shall be defined as any game(s) which is sponsored by an individual or organization and for which any of the following have been prearranged: coach, official(s), scorer, or team membership. - C. A member of a school team is defined as a student-athlete who is listed on an Eligibility List who is regularly present for and/or actively participates in all team practices and competitions.
+1. Bonafide members of a school team are prevented from missing a practice or competition to compete with an "out-of-school" team.